AnKing-VIP/advanced-browser/advancedbrowser/config.md

   * "Selectable": it can be selected.
 All edition will be ignored
   * "Editable": Allow to edit some values directly in the table.
 Not all.

-* "Column alignment": "Start" or "Center"
+* "Column alignment": Either:
+  * "Start": text in column is left aligned
+  * "Center": text in column is center aligned